RedHatInsights/subscription-inventory-ui/README.md

 1. The first time you clone the repo, run `npm install`

-2. Add IPs to /etc/hosts by running `vi /etc/hosts`, then add the following:
+2. Add IPs to /etc/hosts by running `sudo vi /etc/hosts`, then add the following:

 ```
  127.0.0.1 prod.foo.redhat.com